High harmonics from backscattering of delocalized electrons

 An overview of the results is presented in Fig.\,\ref{fig:overview} for the three laser wavelengths $\lambda \,{=}\,$1600, 2400 and 3200\,nm.
 The vertical structure in panels a--c for large $N$ signals that the HHG spectra approach the periodic limit $N{\to}\infty$.
 However, in the lower central part of Figs.\,\ref{fig:overview}a--c one sees a stronger HHG response which prevails for a certain range of systems sizes.
-To see this more clearly, Figs.\,\ref{fig:overview}d--f show (in red) spectra at the system sizes $N\,{=}\,16$, 24 and 32, where the HHG response for midsize harmonic orders is enhanced.
+To see this more clearly, Figs.\,\ref{fig:overview}d--f show (in red) spectra at the system sizes $N\,{=}\,16$, 24 and 32, where the HHG response for mid-size harmonic orders is enhanced.
 These selected system sizes (marked by horizontal dashed lines in Figs.\,\ref{fig:overview}a-c) have the widest enhancement region.
 The enhancement is particularly evident in comparison to the periodic limit (grey areas).
 The latter is apparently reached in the longest chains considered for each wavelength ($N\,{=}\,80$, 120 and 160, respectively), which are presented in blue.
+All the spectra in Figs.\,\ref{fig:overview}d-f exhibit a sharp rise of intensity when the harmonic energy goes above the {\cbone--\vbtwo} band gap.
+This indicates that the harmonics above this energy gap are dominated by interband processes, since such a close link between the emitted photon energy and the band energy difference is a clear signature of interband harmonics.
+As we will see below, the interband recombination picture indeed provides a good interpretation of the spectral shape as well as the time-frequency profile for the high harmonics.

-The periodic spectra exhibit two clear steps corresponding to the end (cut-off) of a 1st and 2nd plateau marked by dashed vertical lines.
-As one can see from the band structures in Fig.\,\ref{fig:overview}g, these cut-offs represent the maximally possible recombination energies \cite{iksh+17} with the valence band \vtwo$(k)$: $\omega_{1}=\cone(k_{1})-\vtwo(k_{1}) = 0.64$ at $k_{1}\,{=}\,2A_{0} = 0.94\,\pi/d$ and $\omega_{2}=\ctwo(k_{2})-\vtwo(k_{2}) = 1.28$ at $k_{2}\,{=}\,0$.
-Due to the band structure, the lowest valence band {\vone} does not actively participate in the HHG processes.
-An electron, excited from the 2nd valence band {\vtwo} at $t_{0}$, preferentially enters the 1st conduction band {\cone} at $k_0\approx 0$ near the $\Gamma$-point ($k\,{=}\,0$) and subsequently moves with momentum
+The periodic spectra exhibit two clear steps corresponding to the end (cutoff) of a 1st and 2nd plateau marked by dashed vertical lines.
+As one can see from the band structures in Fig.\,\ref{fig:overview}g, these cutoffs represent the maximally possible recombination energies \cite{iksh+17} with the valence band \vbtwo$(k)$: $\omega_{1}=\cbone(k_{1})-\vbtwo(k_{1}) = 0.64$ at $k_{1}\,{=}\,2A_{0}\,{=}\,0.94\,\pi/d$ and $\omega_{2}=\cbtwo(k_{2})-\vbtwo(k_{2}) = 1.28$ at $k_{2}\,{=}\,0$.
+The large gaps to all other bands prevent {\vbone} to actively participate in the HHG processes, as discussed before \cite{hade+17}.
+An electron, excited from the 2nd valence band {\vbtwo} at $t_{0}$, preferentially enters the 1st conduction band {\cbone} at $k_0\approx 0$ near the $\Gamma$ point ($k\,{=}\,0$) and subsequently moves with momentum

 This time-dependent $k$-space motion always holds in the periodic limit, but can be modified by backscattering in finite systems, as will be discussed below.